krantzinator/100-days-of-code/log.md

 **Thoughts:** Sick again/still.
 Gotta go to bed before I have pushable code written, unfortunately.
 Working through Angular's docs on forms and form validation, and how to connect the various pieces when your form functionality is split amongst components.

 **Link to work:** none

+### Day 86: August 10, 2017

+**Today's Progress:** Angular reading on components, controllers, data binding...

+**Thoughts:** More reading!
+I've hit a point in writing Angular that I need to go back and re-read all the things that made _sort of_ sense in the beginning.
+They make _actual_ sense now, and it is significantly helpful.

+**Link to work:** none